 I kept the books around and used them to review concepts I was missing on the test questions.
 I had a pile of them on my bedside table, and read only one specific subtopic at a time.
 Or I studied photos, especially in the dermatology book, a few at a time.
 That’s all I had the time or mental energy to handle.

-I did take a weeklong internal medicine refresher course right before the boards, but the lectures and material were geared towards office-based primary care.
+I did take a weeklong internal medicine refresher course right before the board exam, but the lectures and material were geared towards office-based primary care.
 It was very practical; not oriented towards internal medicine boards review.
 I found it more helpful as a week of blocked-off time in which to fit in more questions, and I stuck to the same topics that were being covered on the course, as there was some overlap.
 I think that helped: to hear about a topic, and then answer questions related to that same topic.

-In summary, my board review consisted of a hodgepodge of approaches, but mostly, it was a month and a half of hammering through test questions.
+In summary, my board review consisted of a hodgepodge of approaches, but mostly, it was a month and a half of hammering through ABIM-style test questions.
 I did a GAZILLION questions.

 But, last week I got the news that I passed, and by a comfortable margin to boot!